 If the climate emergency matters to you, raise your voice and lower your carbon footprint

-It’s been over a year since the IPCC published its earth-shattering special report on 1.5C of warming, which made the world finally sit up and take notice of the climate emergency.
+In 2018, the IPCC published its earth-shattering special report on 1.5C of warming, which made the world sit up and take notice of the climate emergency.
 Eleven years to cut emissions by nearly half yet greenhouse gas emissions went up last year and the year before!

 People, quite rightly, are fearful about this irreversible destruction to our ecosystem and what the world will look like in years to come.
 Therefore, dramatic steps to cut carbon are essential to protect our One Home.

 The good news is that climate change has become a topic of great concern for many, now ranking above the economy and in the top five issues that voters care most about and two thirds of people in the UK would take action on climate change, if they knew what to do.
 And there we have it: people don’t know what to do.

 But we have the solutions at our fingertips.
 The cost of renewable energy has plummeted and is cheaper than burning fossil fuels (the main cause of global warming).
 If we add in the tax breaks oil and gas companies receive, the cost of air pollution and the huge impacts of climate change, the economic case for rapid, transformative change is overwhelming.

 Action on climate change

 Of course, systematic change is crucial.
 We need strong policies with sustainability at the centre, more investment in clean technologies and a new set of laws that are centred on protecting our world so polluters pay instead of receiving subsidies.
 But this transition has to be combined with building a movement that brings everybody with us, as decarbonising our economy requires the disruption of business as usual.